python/psf-salt/docs/services/discovery.rst

 ---------------------

-Registering an internal service (e.g. one that is running on a server in the IAD datacenter) is quite easy.
+Registering an internal service (e.g. one that is running on a server in the iad1 datacenter) is quite easy.
 You simply need to pick a name, port, and any tags that you wish to associate with the service.
 Then simply add the below block to the state files: